piero-ac/scoregee/README.md

 ## Description

 This project draws inspiration from LiveScore.com.
-We wanted to create our version of this website using data obtained from API-Football and database storage.
+We wanted to create our version of this website using data obtained from API-Football.
+Project was made during the Spring 2023 semester for CPS4951 - Senior Capstone.

 ### Technologies